khulnasoft/devkit/.github/CONTRIBUTING.md

-# Contribute to the BuildKit project
+# Contribute to the DevKit project

 This page contains information about reporting issues as well as some tips and guidelines useful to experienced open source contributors.
 Finally, make sure